dpaknov20/imad-app/README.md

-# DPAKNOV20'S WEB APPLICATION
+# Dpaknov20'S WEB APPLICATION

-This is the web application developed by DPAKNOV20 learnt from the course "Introduction to modern application development" by NPTEL.
+This is the web application developed by Deepak Agarwal learnt from the course "Introduction to modern application development" by NPTEL.
 This web application contains list of articles and anyone with the authorization can access and read the articles as well as leave comments.